RaulPPelaez/superpunto/README.md

 	The colors will be treated as an BGR hexadecimal color, i.e. being 255 = 0xFF = red and 16711680 = 0xFF0000 = blue.

-# OPTIONS AND CONTROLS

-**Options:**

-	--record :  Makes a movie of all the frames in file and generates a .mp4 --frames-between-screenshots X : Number of frames skipped between screenshots when recording (default = 2) --background R G B : Background color in RGB, default R=G=B=0.0 --palette X : Change the color palette
-	--RGB : Read colors as hex values in BGR (as integers) (0xFF=red=255).
-Overrides palette --renderer [render=arrows,particles]: Rendering mode.

-**Controls:**

-Movement:

-	Move with WASD, E and Q to tilt and Shift/Ctrl to go up/Down Use +/- to increase/decrease the speed
-	Look around holding ALT and moving the mouse
-	Rotate the world in XYZ using 123/456
-	Frame control:
-	Press Space to go to the next frame, R to the previous Press T to go to the last frame, B takes you to the first one Press M to play the frames at 60 FPS, M again to pause Press C to take a screenshot in png
-	Press L to play and record to a mp4 until L is pressed again

-**Others:**

-	Press h to print this help page